SimonDelord/ACM-Templates/resources12/README.md

 - step 1: ACM deploys the ACS operator on all clusters using a policy
 - step 2: ACM deploys ACS Central on the Hub cluster (local-cluster) using an application
-- step 3: ACM deploys ACS Central on the Hub cluster (local-cluster) using an application
-- step 4: ACM deploys ACS Secured on all the clusters using applications
+- step 3: ACM deploys ACS Secured on all the clusters using applications
-- step 5: ACM deploys the compliance operator on all clusters using a policy
+- step 4: ACM deploys the compliance operator on all clusters using a policy
-- step 6: ACM gets the Compliance Operator to run a Scan for E8 and CIS using an application
+- step 5: ACM gets the Compliance Operator to run a Scan for E8 and CIS using an application
-- step 7: ACS displays the results of the initial Compliance Operator E8 / CIS scan
+- step 6: ACS displays the results of the initial Compliance Operator E8 / CIS scan

 Steps currently not covered in the demo:
 - ACM now changes the mode of Compliance Operator to "auto-fix"